peps1/airdcpp-auto-downloader/README.md

 # airdcpp-auto-downloader [![GitHub Actions][build-badge]][build] [![npm package][npm-badge]][npm] [![npm downloads][npm-dl-badge]][npm] [![codecov][coverage-badge]][coverage]

+# DISCLAIMER
+## This extension is still in its early development phase.
+Use at own risk.
+Extension settings will probably see several changes, so be prepared to lose the extension settings.

 Extension to add search terms that will be searched in interavals and downloaded when found.

 - [Bug tracker](https://github.com/peps1/airdcpp-auto-downloader/issues)